icpd/tcscript/readme.md

-Implementing a bad network using "tc-netem" and "tc-filter"
+Simulate a bad network using "tc-netem" and "tc-filter"

 ## Usage